CodingMoore/super_galactic_age_calculator/README.md

 Input: solarSystem.checkLifeExpect(person)
 Output: [416, 161, 53, 8]

+Test: Should correctly determine the expect remaining planet-years of life.
+Input: ageArray - lifeExpectArray
+Output: [208, 81, 27, 4]

 Description: Planet()

 Test: Should correctly create and instance of Planet() with properties 'name' and 'factor'.